Ersson's huge save springs Flyers to needed win over Sharks

 Joel Farabee, Morgan Frost and Owen Tippett scored the Flyers' goals.

 Tippett netted the game-winner on a delayed penalty.
-Travis Konecny found him backdoor with a great feed.
+Konecny found him backdoor with a great feed.

+"I think as soon as I was at the top, we kind of locked eyes," Tippett said.
+"The seam stayed open and he made a great play."

 With 76 points, the Flyers (34-24-8) have already eclipsed last season's total of 75 (31-38-13).
 They have 16 games remaining this season.